f1shl3gs/nginx_bundle/README.md

 ## Nginx Bundle
-It's a bundle of sources for build nginx, but it is not another OpenResty.
+It's a bundle of sources for build nginx, but it is not another Openresty.

 ## Build